Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

       print(self.para1) # 10

       # initialize MyParent2 with class name and passing MyChild(i.e self)
-      # super() initializes each parent on its own when child's instance is created, so this step is optional
+      # super().__init__() initializes each parent on its own when child's instance is created, so this step is optional
-      # but this can be done when MyParent2's is to be acessed in MyChild's init
+      # but this can also be done when MyParent2's is to be acessed inside MyChild's init
       MyParent2.__init__(self)
       print(self.para1) # 20
       print(self.para2) # can be accessed right here